agarwalvipin/open_cfa/docs/LOS/Economics/Reading 17.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The exam loves to test the effects of tariffs and quotas.
+💡 CFA Exam Tip ✍️:The exam loves to test the effects of tariffs and quotas.
 Remember this simple framework: **Price ↑, Imports ↓, Domestic Production ↑**.
 The key winners are **domestic producers**, and the key losers are **domestic consumers**.
 The country as a whole almost always loses.

 </div>
 </div>